 - Assess and review any health and safety issues within the fostering household including the addition of any new pets and the environment in which they are kept;

 - Make unannounced visits as required;

-- Update DBS on members of the family every three years, including those reaching sixteen years of age, and other persons who come to live at the home, who are sixteen or over;
+- Update Disclosure and Barring Service checks on members of the family every 3 years, including those reaching 18 years of age, and other persons who come to live at the home, who are over 18 years;

-- Update medicals on the carers as necessary;
+- Update medicals on the carers every 2 years or as necessary;

 - Record contact with carers;